 “It’s sort of like rolling a boulder up a hill.
 You have to add some extra energy to the equation to push the boulder to the top.
 Once you’ve reached the peak, however, the boulder will roll the rest of the way by itself.”James Clear, “The Chemistry of Building Better Habits”(16)

 The lesson for today?
 Don’t obsess over the form and keep your to-dos short and sweet.
-Finally, Try to keep your to-dos in one place instead of jumping between notebooks, several different apps, post-its, and scraps of paper.
+Finally, try to keep your to-dos in one place.
+Even the best online to-do list apps won’t work if your workflow is all over the place.
 Simplify, downsize, and get work done already.

 You Look To Other People’s Strategies